pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 The Scholarly Commons provides us an similar opportunity to step back and deeply consider the direction we want to go with science and scholarship.
-While it is in part a reaction to the inequities of the current system, the Scholarly Commons calls for a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
+While it is in part a reaction to the inequities of the current system, the Scholarly Commons is also a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
 In the daily struggle against the paywalls of closed scholarship and science, there is much that the